vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-copier.md

 Secret Copier
 =============

 The ``SecretCopier`` custom resource sets rules for the copying of secrets between namespaces.
+The ``SecretCopier`` is a cluster scoped resource.

 The raw custom resource definition for the ``SecretCopier`` custom resource can be viewed by running: